 Last Friday my blogger friend Sissi shared the recipe of Aji-no-hiraki (Japanese Salted and Grilled Horse Mackerel) on her site With A Glass.
 She calls it “Scary-Looking Delicacy” and when I went to see the photo on her site, I burst into laughs while most of you probably feel horrific at the sight of this least photogenic dish (in her words).

-I laughed because I actually held one post in draft that I was reluctant to post for months, and that is today’s recipe.
-Living in the US for 15 years now, I barely see fish with head being served at a restaurant and I thought this photo might possibly cause you to lose your appetite.
+I laughed because I actually held one post in the draft that I was reluctant to post for months, and that is today’s recipe.
+Living in the US for 15 years now, I barely see fish with a head being served at a restaurant and I thought this photo might possibly cause you to lose your appetite.
 Sissi however provided enough courage for me to post this recipe, and I even think my picture is less scary than hers…. is it?

 I know today’s recipe is not for everyone because you can’t get Shishamo.
-But if you live close to a Japanese supermarket and find these scary looking delicacies, please give it a try!
+But if you live close to a Japanese supermarket and find these scary-looking delicacies, please give it a try!

-- Cut Egg Roll Wrapper in half.
+- Cut the egg roll wrappers in half.

 - Place shiso and shishamo on the egg roll wrapper as you see in the picture.
 Roll it up from the bottom and seal the edge with the mixture of flour and water.

 - In a large non-stick frying pan, heat the oil on medium-high heat.
 If you are new to frying, check this post.

 - When it’s hot, place the shishamo wraps in the pan and fry until golden brown.